uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 ## An HTTP Primer

-### HTTP and Express
+### Servers and Clients

+**Servers** and **clients** are nothing more than regular programs (like the ones you saw in the first chapter).
+For example, a server might be a JavaScript program that waits for HTTP requests and sends back responses.
+A client might be a browser on your laptop or your phone - it might even a regular script.

+> Often, the term "server" is also used to refer to the actual machine the software is running on.

-When writing a web application, the most common way to get data from a server to a client is via the HTTP procotol (usually augmented by SSL resulting in the HTTPS procotol).
+When writing a web application, the most common way to get data from a server to a client and vice versa is by using the HTTP procotol.
 HTTP is a **request/response protocol**, i.e. HTTP clients send requests to an HTTP server and receive a response in return.

 You have in fact already used the HTTP protocol.
 Every time you browse the internet, HTTP requests are sent under the hood.

+Although nowadays developers rarely use plain HTTP in production.
+Instead, they use HTTPS, which is encrypted HTTP.
+However, we won't cover HTTPS in detail, since that will automatically be handled for us by our deployment process.

+### HTTP and Express

 We could use the built-in HTTP module of Node.js, but this is not terribly convenient.
 Instead we will use an extremely popular framework called **Express**.